cmergny/dotfiles/notes.md

 # Xrandr
 Use autorandr for automatic screen detection.
 Should work out of the box.
+Issue: at start does not work, maybe because I switched to gpu nvidia mode with optimus?
+Solve: it seems to be an issue with nvidia driver (maybe sol is to save a profile for nvidia also?)
+Works when using hybrid but still not at good scale.

 # Print paper on arch linux
 You need to install cups then enable